-And while we recognize that plenty of waterfalls reside in the convenient Columbia River Gorge, we also picked waterfalls in other parts of the state of Oregon.
+And while we recognize that plenty of Oregon Waterfalls reside in the convenient Columbia River Gorge, we also picked waterfalls in other parts of the state.

 With a state that gets a healthy dose of rainfall, we strained hard to come up with a short list like this.
-Case in point, we had to leave out a lot of deserving waterfalls such as Mill Creek Falls and Barr Creek Falls, Horsetail Falls, White River Falls, and Watson Falls among others.
+Therefore, we had to leave out a lot of deserving waterfalls such as Mill Creek Falls and Barr Creek Falls, Horsetail Falls, White River Falls, and Watson Falls among others.
+From looking at the scenic ratings of these snubs to our Top 10 Best Oregon Waterfalls List, that gives you an idea of the quality of waterfalls you can find here.

 Just barely squeezing into this list, this classically rectangular waterfall made us experience the volcanic terrain of the east side of the conical Mt Hood.